GeovaneSFT/GeovaneSFT/README.md

 ### :man_technologist: About Me :

-Hi, my name is Geovane, aka Blimblim.
+Hi, my name is Geovane, aka Blimblim. <br>

-I'm a Software Engineering student from Brazil.
+I'm a Software Engineering student from Brazil. <br>
 I'm doing some personal projects that can help me in my daily activities, with a focus on back-end development.

 <ul dir="auto">